How to Promote Diversity, Equity, and Inclusion in the Workplace

 If you are wondering how to promote diversity and inclusion in the workplace, you’re not alone.
 DE&I efforts are gaining momentum in all facets of society.
 And as a result, companies seek ways to broaden their DE&I efforts by focusing on values, policies, and practices that ensure all employees feel valued.

 Research shows that one of the qualities of a great workplace includes a focus on diversity, equity, and inclusion.
 It boosts employee trust and commitment, directly impacting recruitment and retention efforts.
 Top Workplaces also prioritize their DE&I efforts to champion a people-centered culture.
-Organizations that promote DE&I efforts also drive innovation and gain a competitive edge.
+Organizations that prioritize diversity, equity, and inclusion drive innovation and gain a competitive edge in today’s job market.

 What are workplace diversity, equity, and inclusion?